Alpine lake surrounded by evergreen trees

 2016

 "Locating Gendered Resistance: Interethnic Conflict, Environmental Disaster, and Feminist Leadership in Sri Lanka."
-Thesis presented at the International Scientific Forum, Rome, Italy.
+Article presented at the International Scientific Forum, Rome, Italy.
 April 23.

 2016